richard-lab-hub/anomaly-detection-transaction/README.md

 ## Run with Docker (no Python install)

-If you'd rather not install Python, Ollama, or any Python packages, the project ships with a Docker setup that handles everything.
+If you'd rather not install Python, Ollama, or any Python packages, the project ships with a Docker setup that handles everything - [video instructions](https://youtu.be/YHke5lFnVgQ).
 The only tools required on the host machine are **Docker** and **git lfs**.

 ### Prerequisites